Regret-Free Reinforcement Learning for LTL Specifications: Introduction

-We consider the class of systems, whose dynamics can be captured by a finite MDP with unknown transition probabilities and \emph{fixed} initial state $s_\init$.
-The control objective is to synthesize a control policy that maximizes probability of satisfying a given LTL specification $\p$.
+In this paper, we propose the first regret-free learning algorithm for policy synthesis against LTL objectives.
+We consider the class of systems whose dynamics can be captured by a finite-state and action Markov decision process (MDP) with unknown transition probabilities and \emph{fixed} initial state $s_\init$.
+The objective is to synthesize a policy that maximizes the probability of satisfying a given LTL specification $\p$.
 Let $\pi^\ast$ denote an optimal policy, meaning that applying $\pi^\ast$ maximizes the satisfaction probability for $\p$.
-Running an online algorithm will produce a sequence of policies $\pi_1,\pi_2,\dots$, one per episode.
-Let $v^\ast(s_\init), v_k(s_\init)$ denote, respectively, the satisfaction probabilities of $\pi^\ast$ and $\pi_k$ when starting from $s_\init$.
-After passing $K>0$ episodes, regret is defined as $R(k)\coloneqq \sum_{k=1}^K (v^\ast(s_\init) - v_k(s_\init))$.
-The algorithm we propose in this paper is regret free, meaning that $\lim_{K\rightarrow \infty}R(K)/K=0$.
+Our online algorithm produces a sequence of policies $\pi_1,\pi_2,\dots$, one per episode.
+Let $v^\ast(s_\init)$ and $ v_k(s_\init)$ denote, respectively, the satisfaction probabilities of $\pi^\ast$ and $\pi_k$ when starting from $s_\init$.
+After passing $K>0$ episodes, we define the regret as $R(K)\coloneqq \sum_{k=1}^K (v^\ast(s_\init) - v_k(s_\init))$, the accumulated difference between the satisfaction probabilities under the optimal and learned policy.
+Our algorithm ensures that $\lim_{K\rightarrow \infty}R(K)/K=0$.